Whtneyas/human-centered-design/README.md

 ## Trials

 ### Clipboard
- i  tried using the Clipboard api to try copying and pasting but unfortunately it didnt work cos the cliip api doesn't work old all browser and older browsers.
+I  tried using the Clipboard api to try copying and pasting but unfortunately it didnt work cos the cliip api doesn't work old all browser and older browsers.
 I tried to experiment first in codepen before i work on it in Vscode:

  <img width="886" alt="image" src="https://user-images.githubusercontent.com/90154152/233311763-8d2928f9-4023-41fc-b511-b49010a563c8.png">

 ## Testing

  ###  Test 1
   I made a simple web page with some design features to see how the user selects, copies and pastes text on their tablet, as I didn't know what kind of tablet they use or how they use it.
 I chose to make a nature-themed website because the user likes nature according to the project documentation, hoping that it would be more interesting and enjoyable for them.

   <img width="955" alt="image" src="https://user-images.githubusercontent.com/90154152/233330248-52fe7825-81b9-4121-9bf2-64bd681a7d76.png">

+  ***
  ### Testing with a tablet

 I decided to borrow a tablet from my friend to test it myself since I haven't met Nicollette yet.
 I realized that selecting text with the tablet was annoying and didn't go as fast as I wanted it to.
 I also realized that I could only select one word but not a sentence.
 Additionally, I had to tap on the text with the pen two to three times before I could select a text.